ITA23-Studiegruppe-D-Bilabonnement/Subscription-microservice/README.md

 ## Get all created subscriptions
   - **URL:** /getall_subscriptions
   - **Method:** GET
-  - **Description:** Retrieves all created subscriptions from database
+  - **Description:** Retrieves all created subscriptions from database.

 - **Response:**
   - `200 OK`: Returns a list of all subscriptions.